Why Some Investors Will Never Get Rich In The Stock Market

 “Absolutely not,” he said, almost immediately.
 “The guy was sued by the Food and Drug Administration in his previous endeavor, and he isn’t someone that I would want to partner with… ever.”

 It’s a funny thing.
 My brother understands real estate, construction — business, in general.
 But throw him a ticker symbol, and his judgment gets clouded.
-Instantly, everything he knows about business is forgotten, and he acts like a tourist at a Vegas roulette table, slapping a few grand on 30-red.
+Instantly, everything he knows about business is forgotten.
+He acts like a tourist at a Vegas roulette table, slapping a few grand on 30-red.

 Posing that simple question to my brother deterred him from buying shares.
-Sure enough, later on, a lawsuit was brought against the company in addition to a handful of others for cutting their protein supplements with cheap fillers and falsely labeling them as high-grade protein.
+Sure enough, later on, the company was sued for cutting their protein supplements with cheap fillers and falsely labeling them as high-grade protein.
 Some products contained only 19 of the 50 grams of protein the packaging listed.

 The stock plummeted more than 50% following the news.